dislux-hapfyl/tclme/README.md

 ## 8.1 Run wish from a terminal

-If you launch Core from a terminal, `puts` output is visible:
+If you launch Tclme from a terminal, `puts` output is visible:

 ```tcl
 puts "debug: reached here"